-Improving your public speaking skills is a significant investment in your ability to efficiently communicate concepts and ideas to your audience.
-On these public speaking programmes, you will work with a multi-disciplinary expert, with more than 10 years of experience in delivering public speaking training in a range of fields.
+Improving your public speaking skills is an investment in your ability to communicate concepts and ideas to your audience.
+On this public speaking programmes, you will work with a multi-disciplinary expert with more than 10 years of experience in delivering public speaking training in a range of fields.

 The course is suitable for anyone wishing to improve public speaking skills.
 Previous participants have included executives, managers, researchers, bankers, advertisers, lecturers, solicitors, barristers, among other professionals, as well as students.

 We offer a range of intensive Public Speaking courses as well as one-to-one coaching, and bespoke group training – please get in touch at the email below.
 Our courses can be taken on the Goldsmiths campus (tax-free), and off-campus (client offices).